jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (4) A determination under subsection (3) must be publicly notified.
 (5) Before issuing a determination under this section, the Authority must have regard to— (a) any information held by the Authority; and
-  (b) any information held by any department listed in Schedule 1 of the State Sector Act 1988 and any Crown entity; and (c) any information provided by the applicant.
+  (b) any information held by any department as defined in section 5 of the Public Service Act 2020 and any Crown entity; and (c) any information provided by the applicant.
 (6) The Authority may revoke or reissue a determination issued by it under this section if it receives further information.